SamAkinbile/HealthTechBlog/README.md

   * [Credits](#credits)
   * [Acknowledgments](#acknowledgments)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
-## User Experience (UX)

-A visitor to Easy Eater would be someone who is most likely an adult who enjoys their food and trying new recipes but also wants to save time and effort when deciding what to cook for dinner every night of the week.

 ### User Stories

 #### EPIC | User Profile
-- As a Health Tech user, I can register an account to add, edit, and delete my health tips, comment on and bookmark others' posts, and add entries to my wellness planner.
+- As a Health Tech user, I can register an account to add, edit, and delete my health tips, and comment on others' posts, and add entries to my wellness planner.
 - As a Health Tech user, I can log in or out to keep my account secure.
 -As a Health Tech user, I can see my login status to know if I’m logged in or out.
+- Quiz is for avaliable as well.

 #### EPIC | Site Administration
 - As a Site Administrator, I can create, read, update and delete blogs, comments and likes so that I can manage the app content.